Selecting a language will automatically trigger the translation of the page content.

 General case

-You must submit your visa application (no more than 3 months) before departure to the French consular authorities of the country where you live:
+You must submit your visa application (no more than 3 months before departure planned) with the French consular authorities of the country where you live:

 Apply for a visa

-Foreigners from 43 countries must apply for their visa on the site Studies in France at the time of online pre-enrolment in French higher education.
+Foreigners from 43 countries must apply for a visa on the Studies in France at the time of online pre-enrollment in French higher education.

-Tableau - Application procedure for student visas by countries of large regional areas
+Tableau - Student visa application procedure by country of large regional areas

 Nationality